npmiller/k3towdef/README.md

 On Windows, you need to download the `k3towdef-win32` zip file of the last release.
 Then unzip it and run the `k3towdef.exe` executable to run the game.

 ===
-This little game has been made made by four student of the _INSA de Rouen_, a French engineering school, during their second year of _classe préparatoire_.
+This little game has been made made by four student of the _INSA de Rouen_, a French engineering school, during their second year of _cycle préparatoire intégré_.

 Copyright (C) 2011/2012 Pierre Besson, Sami Boukortt, Nicolas Miller, Florian Paindorge